 Sometimes taking time to be mindful of why you are angry is enough to manage the emotion, but when it doesn’t seem to tame your rage monster, try these quick tips

 Perhaps the most popular technique, shifting your perspective onto something else can help manage the strength of your feelings.
 Go take a bike ride, watch a movie, take a nap, play a game, search “humor” on Pinterest, call a friend, clean, listen to some music, play air guitar, or the real guitar if you’ve got one, bake, shoot hoops, or my personal favorite: give yourself permission to TREAT YO’ SELF whether that be to a movie or that donut you’ve been trying to avoid all week.
 Think about what you like to do or things that capture your attention and take action!
 It’s ok if you still feel angry while trying to distract yourself, just try to shift your full attention into your distraction.

 It is extremely challenging to be angry when you are feeling grateful… or silly, or happy, or love.
 Force an opposite emotion into your brain to war with anger and force the rage monster out (even if it’s for an hour).
 What are thoughts or activities you can do to force an opposite?
 Can you close your eyes and think of the funniest memory you have?
-Can you list 5 things you are grateful for?
+What about listing 5 things you are grateful for?
 Can you dance it out in your office while no one is looking?

 Some of these techniques may seem ridiculous to you, and that’s ok!
 Some things may work and some may not; we are all so unique and experience emotions in different ways.
 Hopefully one of these techniques can be added to your anger management tool box and help you manage this powerful emotion.